-- Pour into a buttered 15-in. x 10-in. x 1-in. pan; spread evenly to fill pan.
+- Pour into a buttered 15x10x1-in. pan; spread evenly to fill pan.
 Cool completely.
 Break into pieces.
 Store in an airtight container with waxed paper between layers.
-Yield: about 1-1/2 pounds.

 This was so easy, even for a rookie like me, and the taste is great.
 Thanks for sharing.

 Carol it's best to buy sunflower seeds already hulled, makes life much easier.
 You can find them in the nut isle of your local grocery store.